ctlab/GADMA/README.md

 Welcome to GADMA v2!

-GADMA implements methods for automatic inferring joint demographic history of multiple populations from the genetic data.
+GADMA implements methods for automatic inference of the joint demographic history of multiple populations from the genetic data.

 GADMA is based on two open source packages: the ∂a∂i developed by Ryan Gutenkunst [<https://bitbucket.org/gutenkunstlab/dadi/>] and the *moments* developed by Simon Gravel [<https://bitbucket.org/simongravel/moments/>].

-In contrast, GADMA is a command-line tool.
+In contrast to these packages, GADMA is a command-line tool.
 It presents a series of launches of the genetic algorithm and infer demographic history from Allele Frequency Spectrum of multiple populations (up to three).

 GADMA is implemented by Ekaterina Noskova (ekaterina.e.noskova@gmail.com)